BedrockStreaming/tech.bedrockstreaming.com/_posts/2017-10-16-genesis-of-m6-datalake.md

 We spent 3 months talking to the different vendors and considering options.

 The first decision we took was to use Hadoop instead of managed services.
-The AWS and Google sales teams were very convincing, but we finally declined for 2 main reasons :
+The AWS and Google sales teams were very convincing, but we finally declined for 2 main reasons:

   - People in our company were starting to learn how to use Hadoop, changing the stack would have forced everyone to re-learn what they were just starting to dominate.
 Not very efficient while building up expertise.
   - Using proprietary solutions like Big Query involves a strong locking risk.
 If we developped all our projets to leverage a specific platform, changing providers in a few years would involve a lot of reworking on all our code base.